dotnet/docs-maui/docs/tutorials/notes-mvvm/includes/viewmodel-notes.md

 ## Clean up the AllNotes code-behind

-Now that the interaction with the view has changed from event handlers to commands, open the _Views\\AllNotesPage.xaml.cs_ file and replace all the code with the following snippet:
+Now that the interaction with the view has changed from event handlers to commands, open the _Views\\AllNotesPage.xaml.cs_ file and replace all the code with a class that only contains the constructor:

 01. In the **Solution Explorer** pane of Visual Studio, double-click on **Views\\AllNotesPage.xaml.cs**.

     > [!TIP]
-    > You may need to expand the **Views\\AllNotesPage.xaml** to show the file.
+    > You may need to expand **Views\\AllNotesPage.xaml** to show the file.

 01. Replace the code with the following snippet: